24/7 Support Line - Call Now

 Overview

 Plains Area Mental Health Center is a mental health treatment center for people seeking treatment near Cherokee County.
-As part of their treatment modalities for recovery, Plains Area Mental Health Center provides individual psychotherapy during treatment.
+As part of their treatment modalities for recovery, Plains Area Mental Health Center provides individual psychotherapy, couples/family therapy, and cognitive behavioral therapy during treatment.
 Plains Area Mental Health Center is located in Cherokee, Iowa, accepting cash or self-payment for treatment.

 Plains Area Mental Health Center at a Glance